elisapolystar/zeebe-test-bench/README.md

 - Open Zeebe Simple Monitor at `localhost:8083`.
 No process should be visible yet, but the UI should be.
     - If not, restart `zeebe-simple-monitor` container in Docker Desktop until its log displays something like "Started ZeebeSimpleMonitorApp in x seconds".

-## Interaction with Zeebe broker using zbctl
-`zbctl` is a command-line tool to interact with Zeebe.
-The following examples illustrate how to use it.
-- Deploy a process: `zbctl --insecure deploy /path/to/bpmn/<process-name.bpmn>`
-- Create an instance for a process: `zbctl --insecure create instance <process-id> --variables <necessary variables>`.
-The process ID can be checked by either on the command line after deploying the process, or when opening the process' file in Camunda Modeler.
-Some variables are pre-defined under `./variables`.
-- Create a job worker: `zbctl --insecure create worker <task-definition-type> --handler <command>`.
-Task definition's type is set in Modeler.
-- Publish a message: `zbctl --insecure publish message <message-name> --correlationKey=<key>`.
-The correlation key is set in Modeler as a variable (e.g., "orderId"), and "orderId" must be included when creating the process instance.

 ## Deploy workflows, start job workers, create instances without zbctl
 `zeebe-workflow-manager` is a Gradle project which includes pre-defined job workers and process definitions.
 To start:
 - Build the project: `gradle build`.